 A. The question of the maximum possible separation of two objects in spacetime is most easily resolved by considering our own situation.
 Assuming our universe is 14 billion years old, and has expanded at the speed of light, we are currently 14 billion light years from the Big Bang, the origin and center of spacetime.
 This is (currently) the maximum visible separation between any two objects in our universe - nothing can possibly be further from us than the Big Bang and still be seen.
-However, the maximum spatial extent of the universe is at least twice this, on the assumption that it has been expanding symmetrically and spherically at the speed of light since its beginning.
-We can only see one-half of (the spatial extent of) the universe, due to the finite speed of light, but we do see all of the galaxies of the universe, we just can't see them (yet) in their present positions or conditions.
-Therefore, the length of the time line determines the maximum separation between objects in any of the smaller universes we observe - if they have a time line of 3 billion years, then 6 billion light years is the approximate maximum spatial separation between any two objects in that universe.
+Therefore, the length of the time line limits the maximum separation between objects in any of the smaller universes we observe - if they have a time line of 3 billion years, then 3 billion light years is the approximate maximum spatial separation between any two objects in that universe.
 Hence there is always enough time in any universe for all its constituent parts to reassemble at their point of common origin, if they move toward each other at velocity C.